jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The Intermediate-Result TLV signals intermediate Success and Failure messages for all inner authentication methods.
 The Intermediate-Result TLV MUST be be used for all inner authentication methods.

-An Intermediate-Result TLV indicating success
+An Intermediate-Result TLV indicating Success
 MUST be accompanied by a Crypto-Binding TLV.

+An Intermediate-Result TLV indicating Failure SHOULD be accompanied by an Error TLV which indicates why the authentication failed.

-The optional TLVs associated with this TLV are provided for future extensibility to provide hints about the current result.
+The optional TLVs
+associated with this TLV are provided for future extensibility to provide hints about the current result.
 The Intermediate-Result TLV is defined as follows: